nertzy/node-gemfire/CONTRIBUTING.md

 Follow these steps to make a contribution to any of our open source repositories:

-1. Ensure that you have completed our CLA Agreement (coming soon).
 1. Set your name and email.
-These should match the information on your submitted CLA.

         git config --global user.name "Firstname Lastname"
         git config --global user.email "your_email@example.com"